-Below we have listed several tests you may find helpful throughout your Endometriosis journey.
-For some people, these tests can cause a feeling of anxiety, especially if it’s your first time having them.
+Below we have listed several tests you may find helpful through your Endometriosis journey.
+For some people, these tests can cause feelings of anxiety, especially if it’s your first time having them.

-If you would feel more comfortable with a female doctor or nurse, be sure to mention this upon booking your appointment.
+If you would feel more comfortable with a female doctor or sonographer carrying out these tests, be sure to mention this upon booking your appointment.